Abdominoplasty (Tummy Tuck) by ROXY Plastic Surgery

 Tummy Tuck by Female Plastic Surgeon, Dr. K. Roxanne Grawe

 Looking for a tummy tuck plastic surgeon in Columbus, Ohio?
 Dr. K. Roxanne Grawe is a board certified plastic surgeon in Ohio, specializing in abdominoplasty, otherwise known as a tummy tuck.
-Whether you are looking to make your stomach toned and tighter, eliminate cellulite or reduce your stretch marks, Dr. K. Roxanne Grawe will ensure that you will have the stomach of your dreams after your tummy tuck.
+Whether you are looking to make your stomach toned and tighter, reduce cellulite or stretch marks, Dr. K. Roxanne Grawe will ensure that you will have the stomach of your dreams after your tummy tuck.

 Watch our tummy tuck testimonial video and see why patients love K. Roxanne Grawe, MD.